-The Company recognised right-of-use assets and lease liabilities for those leases previously classified as operating leases, except for short-term leases and operating leases classified as 'low value'.
-The lease recognizes a lease liability measured at the present value of the remaining lease payments, discounted using the leasee's incremental borrowing rate at the date of initial application and correspondingy measured the right-of-use asset at an amount equal to the lease liability, adjusted for previously recognized prepaid or accrued lease
+The Company recognised right-of-use assets and lease liabilities for those leases previously classified as operating leases, except for short-term leases and operating leases classified as low value.
+The leases recognizes a lease liability measured at the present value of the remaining lease payments, discounted using the leases is incremental borrowing rate as the date of infatt application and corresponding measured the right-of-use asset at an amount equal to the lease liability, adjusted for previously recognized prepaid or accrued lease payments.

-The Company also applied the available practical expedients wherein it:

-(i) Used a single discount rate to a portfolio of leases with reasonably similar characteristics

-- (ii) Applied the short-term leases exemptions to leases with lease term that ends within 12 months of the date of initial application and the total lease term is less than 12 months and also those leases that are essential termed as 10w value. - (iii) Excluded the initial direct costs from the measurement of the right-of-use asset at the date of initial application - (iv) Used hindsight in determining the lease term where the contract contained options to extend or terminate the lease.
+- The Company also applied the available practical expedients wherein it: (i) Used a single discount rate to a portfolio of lesses with reasonably similar characteristics - (ii) Applied the short-term leases exemptions to leases with lease term that ends within 12 months of the date of initial application and the total lease term is less than 12 months and also those leases that are extential termed as low value. - (iii) Excluded the initial direct costs from the measurement of the right-of-use asset at the date of initial application - (iv) Used hindsight in determining the lease term where the contract contained options to extend or terminate the lease.

-The lease liabilities as at April 1, 2019 can be reconciled to the operating lease commitments as of March 31 2019 is as follows:
+The lease liabilities as at April 1, 2019 can be reconciled to the operating lease commitments as of March 31 2019 is ne follows:

 (Rs. in crore)

 Particulars As at April 01, 2019

-Assets The state of the s
+Assets

-Operating lease commitments as at March 31, 2019
+Operating lease commitments as at March 31, 2019 4

 Weighted average incremental borrowing rate as at April 01, 2019

 Discounted operating lease commitments as at April 01, 2019

 Less:

 Commitments relating to short-term leases -

 Add:

-Lease payments relating to renewal periods not included in operating lease commitments as at March 31, 2019
+Lesse payments relating to renewal periods not included in operating lesse commitments as at March 31, 2019

-Lease liabilities as at April 01, 2019 0.00
+Leane liabilities sa at April 01, 2019 0.00

-Note:- 26 Disclosure as required by Ind AS 6 "Accounting Policies, Changes in Accounting Estimates and Errors"
+te:- 25 Disclosure as required by Ind AS 8 "Accounting Policies, Changes in Accounting Estimates and Errors"

-(a) During the year the Company has changed the accounting policy related to "Prior Period Items".
-It has been decided to adjust the immaterial prior period Items in the current year.
+During the year the Company has changed the accounting policy related to "Prior Period Items".
+It has been decided to adjust the immaterial prior period items in the current year.

-The financial statements line items for the year ended 31 March 2020 which were affected by the change in accounting policy are given
+The financial statements line items for the year ended 31 March 2020 which were effected by the change in accounting policy are given